tejaswin-amara/campus-connect/README.md

 **If this helped you, consider giving it a ⭐ — it helps other students find it.**

-<sub>Built with 💜 for academic excellence in database systems engineering</sub>
+<sub>Built with rigor and care for excellence in database systems engineering.</sub>

 </div>